 Uncategorized »

 The Little Hatch Act banned all political campaigning by state employees on state property or occurring when the employee should be conducting state business.
-The notable exception to this law [&hellip
+The notable exception to this law was state employees could

 Read More »Applicant Message Center

 Advances in technology are revolutionizing many aspects of our lives at work and home.
-One area in state government that has seen a rapid change over the last few years [&hellip
+One area in state government that has seen a rapid change over the last few years is the application process

 Read More »Obituary and Arrangements for Senator Joe Haynes

 Goodlettsville – Senator Joe Mann Haynes passed away on Jan 26, 2018, at the age of 81.
 Born in his family home in Castalian Springs on Oct.
-8, 1936, he [&hellip
+8, 1936, he was the son of

 Read More »TDOT and THP planning for August 21 eclipse

 The 2017 Great American Eclipse will enter the Mid-State on Monday, August 21, spanning I-24, I-40, and I-65.
-Lasting more than an hour, the sun will slowly be covered by [&hellip
+Lasting more than an hour, the sun will slowly be covered by the moon, engulfing the

 Read More »